Commercial Dishwasher Buying Guide

 Types of Dishwashers

-There are several types of commercial dishwashers available in the food industry.
+There are several types of commercial dishwashers available for use in the food industry.

 If you run a small restaurant, an undercounter dishwasher, similar to a residential one, may be large enough to accommodate your needs.
-An undercounter dishwasher can handle a maximum of 35 racks per hour and they are usually made using a built-in heating element that flash heats dishes and washware to 180 degrees Fahrenheit to thoroughly sanitize them.
+Similar to a residential dishwasher, an undercounter dishwasher can handle a maximum of 35 racks per hour and are usually made using a built-in heating element that flash heats dishes and washware to 180 degrees Fahrenheit to thoroughly sanitize them.
 Undercounter dishwashers can be found in smaller commercial kitchens, nursing homes and daycare centers, and they fit snugly under most standard height counters so they won't take up valuable kitchen space.

 Door-Type dishwashers have a door that slides up or down allowing racks to be easily moved in and out.
 They are usually used in conjunction with dishtables to allow for easy pass through of dirty dishes.
 They can handle capacities of up to 80 racks per hour, making them a popular choice for most mid-sized restaurants.